ethanhs/WSL-Programs/README.md

 If you need to add more details about a program then add a `+` symbol to its name and add it to the `Program_Details.md` file.

+##Important Note
+Because this list is community powered, the maintainer does not hold any responsibility for the accuracy of the contents of this repository.
+Your mileage _may_ vary.

 #The list:

 Program Name  | apt name if different (blank otherwise) | Functionality rating (0-5) | website if not on apt | Notes  | Windows Build #